DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ### Troubleshooting 1

-If you are getting errors or can't find the scripts, make sure you have the latest version of Python and Pip installed.
+If you are getting errors, make sure you have the latest version of Python and Pip installed.

 If you get a `DistutilsError` when installing the server you might not have all dependecies installd.
 Check the last line in the error, it should look something like `Could not find suitable distribution for Requirement.parse('pytest-runner')`.
 If that's the case, you need to install `pytest-runner`.